darrenldl/oali/README.md

 Note that it will ask for confirmation if you choose to encrypt boot but not root (which is a silly setup, but it'll oblige if you insist)

 Oali will ask if you want to change the key iteration time (in millisec) and key size

+#### LVM
+Oali sets up a single physical volume and a single volume group, and three logical volumes for `/`, `/var`, and `/home`

+The physical volume is encrypted if LUKS is enabled

 #### Boot partitions
 If in UEFI mode, the ESP partition will be present but is never (and cannot be) encrypted